CUNYTechPrep/lab-bootstrap-5.2-fall-22/.github/PULL_REQUEST_TEMPLATE.md

 **Is the solution complete?**

 [Yes/No]
+Yes
 **Did you run into any problems?**
+Yes, the alternating.html getting the text to be as close to the cookie as possible was a challenge.
 [Describe...]

 **Did you collaborate with others on this solution?**
+No
 <!-- Provide collaborators github usernames -->